prabhupada78/prabhupada78.github.io/isrc/kcty/src/index.md

 Actually this yoga system is very, very difficult.

-It may be possible for some solitary man, but for the general mass of people it is not recommended in the scriptures: harer nāma harer nāma harer nāmaiva kevalam/ kalau nāsty eva nāsty eva nāsty eva gatir anyathā [Cc.
+It may be possible for some solitary man, but for the general mass of people it is not recommended in the scriptures: harer nāma harer nāma harer nāmaiva kevalam/ kalau nāsty eva nāsty eva nāsty eva gatir anyathā [Cc.Ādi 17.21].

-Ādi 17.21].

 "In this age of Kali one must chant the holy names of the Lord for deliverance.